For a quick guide on creating a georeference column, please see our How To video!

-If for any reason the mapping of your location column is not stored in the revision (this can occure if there is a change in your source schema or if you are editing your dataset for the first time with the new publishing tool), you will have the option to remap your columns.
+If for any reason the mapping of your georeference column is not stored in the revision (this can occur if there is a change in your source schema or if you are editing your dataset for the first time with the new publishing tool), you will have the option to remap your columns.

 From here you can select Other Fix Options > Configure My Location Column.
-This will open the Georeference modal as described above.
-Where you can now once again set up your location column based on lat/long, address, or a combined location column!
+This will open the Georeference modal as described above, where you can set up your location column based on lat/long, address, or a combined location column!

-From the transforms editor, you can specify which column values will be used to create the new location column.
+From the transforms editor, you can specify which column values will be used to create the new georeference column.
 For this example, Latitude and Longitude data was used:

 Reference text: to_point('POINT ('||`longitude`||' '||`latitude`||')')